openmovementproject/openmovement/docs/buildax/docs/index.md

 This documentation is currently being written and will be incrementally updated.

-General documentation to be written:
+General documentation to be done:

  * Videos:
-    - Bootloading
-        + Router
-        + Sensor
     - Quickstart
         + Router Setup
         + Pairing
         + Deploying

-For the BAX2 Sensor Node:

- * Firmware programming
- * Connection guide
- * Sensor commands & configuration
+    - Bootloading
+        + Router
+        + Sensor

 Other items

  * UDP connection
  * Power Switch – PSW
- * Re-look at the Firmware update section to prevent wrong hex files (warnings!)
- * Bootstrap colour dialogs for info/warnings/errors

 For our other other projects, please visit the [Open Movement](https://code.google.com/p/openmovement/) repository.